Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 Electronic invoices must contain the same information as paper invoices.
 You can find general information about VAT invoices in section 16 of VAT guide (Notice 700).
 Paragraph 3.2 lists the legal minimum information requirements.

-There are additional rules about the content of your invoices if you are making intra-EU supplies.
+There are additional rules about the content of your invoices if you are making supplies to the EU.
 You can find these in paragraph 16.16 of VAT and the single market (Notice 725).

 3.2 Information required on a tax invoice